-A young man, who is now gives speeches about autism, is Alex Lowery.
-He has autism and as part of a review of the BBC documentary Challenging Behaviour, he offers his views of ABA based on the interventions he received as a child.
+A young UK man, who now gives speeches about autism, is Alex Lowery.
+He is autistic and as part of a review of the BBC documentary Challenging Behaviour, he offers his positive views of ABA based on the interventions he received as a child.

 Kayla is a 12 year old girl with autism.
 When describing her experiences of ABA she says “Over time, I learned to play with toys, do puzzles, play with dolls and have fun at the park climbing and swinging”.
 She recalls learning to ask for music using a card with a music symbol by practicing “over and over again” and learning to tolerate having her hair brushed.
 Kayla also shares experience of having meltdowns and the ways in which she has learned to become more independent.

-At the five minute mark in the above video, we are introduced to Cillian who is a 13 year old young man with autism.
+At the five minute mark in the video here, we are introduced to Cillian who is a 13 year old young man with autism in N Ireland.
 Cillian tells us that when he was 3, experts told his parents that he would not learn to “talk properly” or go to an “ordinary school”.
 By learning through ABA, he has proven them wrong and has been attending mainstream school since he was 4.
 He tells us about how his parents were told that ABA does not work and that it was cruel.
 He points out that, unlike him, the experts providing that advice did not have first hand experience of ABA.
-He found is ABA programmes to be “fun” and enjoyed learning new things.
+He found his ABA programmes to be “fun” and enjoyed learning new things.
 He believes that ABA helped him to realise that it is “okay to be different”.

 Eli would recommend ABA to any parent of a child with autism because he has seen what it can do.
-He believes that withou ABA he would not talk and would be living in a home.
+He believes that without ABA he would not now talk and would be living in a group home.